 The following directors elected to defer the receipt of the amounts included in this column, either in the form of cash deposited into an interest-bearing account or in the form of stock units, as shown below:

-Amount Form of

-Director (\$) Deferral
+Director Amount (\$) Form of Deferral

 M. Michele Burns 34,725 Cash

 Douglas N. Daft 68,489 Cash

 Timothy P. Flynn 143,489 Stock Units

 Marissa A. Mayer 83,489 Stock Units

 Gregory B. Penner 103,489 Stock Units